Lowest Mortgage Rate in Canada. Starting from 2.99%

 A jackhammer to the economy — and mortgage rates?

-If blanket tariffs eventually come into effect, and assuming Canada retaliates, some experts have pegged a potential 2025 hit to the Canadian GDP (Gross Domestic Product) of 2.5%, unemployment nearing 8.0%, and a trade-knee-jerk inflation high of 7.2%.
-Even targeted tariffs could plunge our country into recession.
+As this trade war continues, some experts peg a potential 2025 hit to the Canadian GDP (Gross Domestic Product) of 2.5%, unemployment nearing 8.0%, and a trade-knee-jerk inflation high of 7.2%.
+It's anybody's guess as to how this trade dispute will settle out.

 So, you ask, how might mortgage rates be affected?
 That's a fair question, considering the Bank of Canada's interest-rate mandate is to keep inflation in check — and we've just endured 2 years of higher interest rates to tame 8.0% post-pandemic inflation.

-Yet, rising inflation from tariffs is likely to be overlooked, with the bigger problem likely coming from widespread job losses and economic contraction.
-Economists are already calling for interest rates to come down — even with just a threat of tariffs.
+Rising inflation from tariffs is likely to be (mostly) overlooked, with the bigger problem likely coming from widespread job losses and economic contraction.
+Economists were already calling for interest rates to come down — even with just the threat of tariffs.

 Let's explore how trade disruption could impact fixed and variable mortgage rate decisions in 2025.